Sedalia Golf Course

 Par 3

-This medium length par-3 maxes out at 186 yards.
-With the scenic backdrop and large bunkers on left and right, an optical illusion is created to make this green appear smaller than it is.
+This medium length par 3 maxes out at 186 yards.
+With the scenic backdrop & large bunkers on the left & the right of the green, an optical illusion is created to make this green appear smaller than it is.
 The green, contrary to its appearance, slopes from front to back.
-With a prevailing wind out of the right and from the back, this hole tends to play short and fast.
-All of these elements combine to create a challenging hole from tee to green, and a par is very noteworthy.
+With a prevailing wind out of the right & from the back, this hole tends to play short & fast.
+All of these elements combine to create a challenging hole from tee to green & a par is very noteworthy.

 Hole #11